 All officially recognized UW-Eau Claire student organizations must have a primary advisor who is a current member of the University of Wisconsin-Eau Claire faculty or staff.
-Retired faculty members, as well as off-campus representatives do not qualify, however may serve as co-advisors.
+Retired faculty members or graduate assistants, as well as off-campus representatives, do not qualify, however may serve as co-advisors.